joeycollins/EvoC2D/README.md

 Open the project in your build folder with visual studio, right click the solution, goto Properties>Common Properties>Startup Project>Single Startup Project and change the value from ALL_BUILD to evoc2d from the dropdown menu.
 Apply changes.

+Once the external projects/dependencies have been built, I recommend preventing them from being rebuilt in your solution settings; Solution>Properties>Configuration Properties>Configuration>uncheck build option for glfwProj, freetypeProj, and cglmProj.
+Turning off build for these projects will speed up the build time of EvoC2D.

 Run the program.

 ## Controls